Wunkolo/qAverageColor/README.md

 	= 56
 ```

-`psadbw` seems like a pretty niche instruction at first(you're probably wondering why such a specific series of operations exist as an official x86 instruction) but it has had plenty of usage since the original SSE days to aid in [motion estimation](https://en.wikipedia.org/wiki/Sum_of_absolute_differences).
+`psadbw` may seem like a pretty niche instruction at first.
+You're probably wondering why such a specific series of operations is implemented as an official x86 instruction but it has had plenty of usage since the original SSE days to aid in block-based [motion estimation](https://en.wikipedia.org/wiki/Sum_of_absolute_differences) for video encoding.
 The trick here is recognizing that the absolute difference between an _unsigned_ number and _zero_, is just the unsigned number again.
-The _sum_ of the absolute difference between a vector of unsigned values and vector-0 is a way to extract the a horizontal addition feature of SAD for this particular use.
+The _sum_ of the absolute difference between a vector of unsigned values and vector-0 is a way to extract just the horizontal addition step of SAD for this particular use.

 ```
 (A is unsigned)